 Here’s when knowledge again comes into play.
 You may want to tell a loved one how alcohol is harming his or her physical and mental health.
 Or you may want to make him or her realize that addiction is just another disorder like diabetes or cancer that needs medical treatment.

-Whatever you want to say during the confrontation, it helps if you plan in advance.
+Whatever you want to say during the confrontation, it helps if you plan.
 This ensures you can come up with the most persuasive statement.
 Preparation lets you go over what you want to say during the confrontation and ensure that you speak only from a place of compassion.

 Adjust your expectations